 Yet, some apparently imagine a

-vegetarian diet to consist mainly of rice and beans seven days a week.
-In fact, I once knew someone who claimed to suspect just that, but she was probably just trying to jerk my chain.
-(You'll be shocked—shocked!—to learn that people sometimes do that, right?)
+vegetarian diet to consist mainly of rice and beans...as in daily.
+In fact, I once knew a person who appeared to believe exactly that (although she was probably just trying to jerk my chain).
+You will be shocked—shocked!—to learn that people sometimes do that, right? ;-)

-But let's be serious here, because you may be serious yourself about plant-based eating.
-So, let me assure you that, although I'm nuts about rice and beans properly prepared, there’s also no way I’d eat them every day of the week.
+But let's get serious here, because you may be serious yourself about plant-based eating.
+Accordingly, I assure you that I'm nuts about rice and beans properly prepared; however, there’s also no way I’d eat those every day of the week...or even close to that frequency.
 Nor would such a combination do much for a weight-loss project if too frequently consumed.
 Instead, I eat many of the things you probably do yourself.

 chili?
-My husband ("Chef Dan") and I have modified a sensational recipe, substituting tofu for the beef but keeping
+My husband and I have modified Craig Clairborne's sensational recipe, substituting tofu for the beef but keeping

 for the chili freaks among us.

 Besides soy proteins, my husband and I also make use of seitan often, which has quite a bit of protein.
 So we often toss that into pasta dishes in lieu of meatballs, chicken, etc. But please don’t try this yourself if you’re gluten intolerant!
 If you’re not, though, it can be a great meat substitute and, when dehydrated, makes wonderful road food.